Men, emotional labor is your problem, too

 Gemma Hartley is no stranger to emotional labor.
-The journalist behind the viral Harper’s Bazaar article, “Women aren’t nags, we’re just fed-up,” had been well aware of the disproportionate amount of responsibilities that she took on compared to her husband.
-But as she wrote in her new book, Fed-Up: Emotional Labor, Women, And The Way Forward, she continued to function this way, until one particular Mother’s Day, she had enough.
+The journalist behind the viral Harper’s Bazaar article, “Women Aren’t Nags, We’re Just Fed Up,” had been well aware of the disproportionate amount of responsibilities that she took on compared to her husband.
+But as she wrote in her new book, Fed Up: Emotional Labor, Women, and the Way Forward, she continued to function this way, until one particular Mother’s Day, she had enough.

-Hartley requested her husband to gift her a cleaning service, wanting to be relieved of the burden to take care of that task.
-Her husband waited until the day before Mother’s Day, before calling one provider and deciding that they were too expensive.
+Hartley asked her husband to gift her a cleaning service, wanting to be relieved of the burden of that task.
+Her husband waited until the day before Mother’s Day before calling one provider and deciding that they were too expensive.
 In the end, he gave Hartley a necklace and cleaned the bathroom himself.
 Hartley was left to take care of the children “as the rest of the house fell into disarray.”
-Hardly the off loading of responsibility she had asked for.
+It was hardly the offloading of responsibility she had asked for.

-Hartley spoke to Fast Company about her motivation to write Fed-Up, why men benefit from taking on emotional labor, and how women can address it at home and at work.
+Hartley spoke to Fast Company about her motivation to write Fed Up, why men benefit from taking on emotional labor, and how women can address it at home and at work.
 The conversation has been edited for length and clarity.

-Gemma Hartley: It’s interesting to see that book being discussed with all these other books like Soraya Chemaly’s Rage Becomes Her, because I didn’t really set out to write a book about women’s anger.
-But it is, it is a book about frustration and anger and the imbalance of emotional labor that woman are putting forward into the world.
+Gemma Hartley: It’s interesting to see my book being discussed with all these other books like Soraya Chemaly’s Rage Becomes Her, because I didn’t really set out to write a book about women’s anger.
+But it is–it is a book about frustration and anger at the imbalance of emotional labor that woman are putting forward into the world.

-FC: You described many “fed-up” moments in your book–were there any moments that led you to write the article and make this more than just a conversation between you and your husband?
+FC: You described many “fed up” moments in your book–were there any moments that led you to write the article and make this more than just a conversation between you and your husband?

 GH: The moment I described that Mother’s Day in the Harper’s Bazaar article was a catalyst that made me want to advance the conversation.
 That was the moment I really realized what a toll it was taking in my relationships, and the more that I talked to other women, the more I realized what I toll it took on their relationships.